Red Mountain fumed in the north and Balmora’s people fumed in the streets.

-Okay, sure, Red Mountain wasn’t really blowing up or whatever, but volcano days still meant ash drifting down and getting on clothes and hair and stuff.
-Quinn wore one of mom’s old hats that day to keep her hair ash-free, but the pink was just a little too bright to go with her blue wool dress, which she had to use because she didn’t have a good spring dress and mom was making her earn money for a new one.
+Okay, sure, Red Mountain wasn’t actually blowing up or whatever, but volcano days still meant ash drifting down and getting on clothes and hair and stuff.
+Quinn wore one of mom’s old hats that day to keep her hair ash-free, but the pink was a little too bright to go with her blue wool dress, which she had to use because she didn’t have a good spring dress and mom was making her earn money for a new one.
 Plus, she’d woken up with her hair practically perfect, which was like a total miracle, and now she had to hide it under a hat!

 “Okay girls,” she said, as she and the rest of the Fashion Club left Drenlyn Academy for the day, walking past the sketchy looking guards that Lli had hired the last month.
 More security against the protests, she'd said.